About Me

 Hi All!

-My name is Chase Carstensen, I’m from southern New Hampshire, and I’m currently a 4th year undergraduate studying Mathematical Sciences and Computer Science at Worcester Polytechnic Institute in Worcester, MA.
-I’m passionate about education, the climate, and artificial intelligence/machine learning research.
+My name is Chase Carstensen, I’m from southern New Hampshire, and this fall I will be continuing my education as a master’s student studying Computer Science at Worcester Polytechnic Institute in Worcester, MA.
+I’m passionate about education, the climate, and responsible artificial intelligence/machine learning research.

-In my free time, I enjoy listening to/playing music, playing video games or Magic: The Gathering, and being near the mountains or the ocean.
+In my free time, I enjoy listening to/playing music, playing Magic: The Gathering, and being outdoors.

 News

-• August 2025-Present: I’ve joined Prof. Walter Gerych’s lab, where I’m working on minimally invasive and efficient debiasing methods for large pre-trained models.
+• August 2025-January 2026: I worked with Prof. Walter Gerych’s lab on minimally invasive and efficient debiasing methods for large pre-trained models.

 • October-December 2024: I spent 8 weeks in Prague, Czechia, completing my Interactive Qualifying Project.
 We used LLMs to label historical documents in the Memory of Nations database.